AbundantSalmon/judo-techniques-bot/README.md

 ## Production FAQ

-Deployed as docker container to an ec2 instance using terraform.
+Built when there is commit pushed to main using github actions and deployed as docker container to an EC2 instance on AWS ECS using terraform.